tomjtoth/so-root/README.md

 # what works:
  - qemu image mounts /usr /var /etc during early userspace and successfully switches to /new_root

-# untested in with /folders, but should work once systemd service is done:
+ - config file in /etc/so-root.conf
+ - $1 can be "/path/to/custom/*.conf" - sourcing that instead of the default config file
+ - $1 can be "/path/to/something.qcow2" -
+    - mount - mounting my 2 partitions from the qcow2 image at /mnt
+    - copy - pushing updates to the image
+    - umount - unmounting /mnt

+# worked, might be broken currently:
- - creation of incremental and seed images
+ - creation of incremental and seed images require a systemd service to kick in during poweroff and be able to quistionnaire the user

 # todo:
- - re-write in /bin/ash (I currently have 0 XP in it, so I added /bin/bash to the image as well)
+ - re-write in /bin/ash (I currently have 0 XP in it, so I bring /bin/bash to initarmfs as well)
- - split the script into so-root-load and so-root-unload parts
+ - split the script into so-root-load and so-root-unload parts, so unloading wouldn't have to be brought to initramfs
- - edit /etc/mkinitcpio.conf
  - create systemd unit for shutdown routines (umount_overlays(create_new_image), umount_images)
  - automate image creation (currently doing it manually, offline)
  - come up with revert solution (haven't tried yet)